dev-yoonik/IJCB-AAC-2025/README.md

 - Submit your Docker container via the official challenge portal (details available on the challenge website).
 - All submissions will be executed on our private hardware using the private testing data.
+- We will allow 2 submissions per team, per track.

 ### **5.3 Runtime Constraints**